DevMountain/Continuum/README.md

 <p></p>

 6. Refactor the `UITableViewDataSource` methods to populate the tableView with the new `dataSource` property.
+If you get any errors in your `cellForRowAt` about mismatching type, optionally cast your post as a Post (let post = dataSource[indexPath.row] as?
+Post).
+    *(note: you will also have to update your `prepareForSegue` to use the `dataSouce` property as well)
 7. In `ViewWillAppear` set the results array equal to the `PostController.shared.posts`.
 8. Adopt the UISearchBarDelegate protocol in an extension on `PostListTableViewController`, and implement the `searchBar(_:textDidChange:)` function.
-Within the function filter `PostController.shared.posts` using the `Post` object's  `matches(searchTerm: String)` function and setting the `resultsArray` equal to the results of the filter.
+Within the function, using the .filter method, filter `PostController.shared.posts` using the `Post` object's  `matches(searchTerm: String)` function and setting the `resultsArray` equal to the results of the filter.
 Call `tableView.reloadData()` at the end of this function.
+9. Now if you notice, if you search for something, but then delete all text in the searchBar, our tableView is empty.
+Create an if-else statement that will check if searchText is not empty.
+Move the code we used to filter in the case that searchText is not empty.
+Otherwise, set `resultsArray` equal to `PostController.shared.posts` then reload the tableView.
-9. Implement the `searchBarCancelButtonClicked(_ searchBar:)`  function, using it to set the results array equal to `PostController.shared.posts` then reload the table view.
+10. Implement the `searchBarCancelButtonClicked(_ searchBar:)`  function, using it to set the results array equal to `PostController.shared.posts` then reload the table view.
 You should also set the searchBar's text equal to an empty String and resign its first responder.
 This will return the feed back to its normal state of displaying all posts when the user cancels a search.
+11. Implement the `searchBarSearchButtonClicked` and resign the searchBar's first responder.
-10. Implement the `searchBarTextDidBeginEditing` and set `isSearching` to `true`.
+12. Implement the `searchBarTextDidBeginEditing` and set `isSearching` to `true`.
-11. Implement the `searchBarTextDidEndEditing` and set `isSearching` to `false`.
+13. Implement the `searchBarTextDidEndEditing`, set `isSearching` to `false`, and set the text in the search bar to an empty string.
-12. In `ViewDidLoad` set the Search Bar's delegate property equal to `self`
+14. In `ViewDidLoad` set the Search Bar's delegate property equal to `self`

 Add Several Posts with a variety of captions and comments.
 Test whether you can successfully search the posts using the search bar.

 ### Image Picker Controller

 #### Photo Select Child Scene
+*In this section you will:*
-Implement the Image Picker Controller in place of the prototype functionality you built previously.
+*Implement the Image Picker Controller in place of the prototype functionality you built previously.*

+1. In the` AddPostTableViewController`, create a function called `presentImagePickerActionSheet` which we will call in the 'Select Image' IBAction.
+2. In the body of the function, we will need to create an instance of `UIImagePickerController`.  (let imagePickerController = UIImagePickerController()).
+3. Assign `imagePickerController`'s delegate to self.
-1. In the` AddPostTableViewController`, update the 'Select Image' IBAction to present an `UIAlertController` with an `actionSheet` style which will allow the user to select from picking an image in their photo library or directly from their camera.
+4. Create a `UIAlertController` with an `actionSheet` style which will allow the user to select from picking an image in their photo library or directly from their camera.
-2. Implement  `UIImagePickerController` to access the phones photo library or camera.
-Check to make sure each `UIImagePickerController.SourceType` is available, and for each that is add the appropriate action to the `UIAlertController` above.
+5. Use  `UIImagePickerController` to check to make sure each `UIImagePickerController.SourceType` is available, and for each that is, add the appropriate action to the `UIAlertController` above.
+6. You will also need to add a cancelAction and present the alert to the user.
+7. In an extension, conform the `AddPostTableViewController` to `UIImagePickerControllerDelegate` and  `UINavigationControllerDelegate` (these can be on the same line).
-3. Implement the `UIImagePickerControllerDelegate` function to capture the selected image and assign it to the image view.
+8. Implement the `UIImagePickerControllerDelegate` function `didFinishPickingMediaWithInfo` to capture the selected image and assign it to the image view.
+You will also set the text on the 'Select Image' button to an empty string.
 Please read through the documentation for [UIImagePickerController](https://developer.apple.com/documentation/uikit/uiimagepickercontroller) and its [delegate](https://developer.apple.com/documentation/uikit/uiimagepickercontrollerdelegate)
 * note: Be sure to add a `Privacy - CameraUsageDescription`  and `Privacy - PhotoLibraryUsageDescription` to your apps `Info.plist` .
 These strings will be displayed in the Alert Controller apple presents to ask users for specific permissions.

 You should now be able to select and initialize posts with the photos from your camera or photo library.
 You will need to test the camera feature on an actual iPhone as the simulator does not support a camera.

 ### Reduce Code Repetition
+*In this section you will:*
-Refactor the photo selection functionality from the Add Post scene into a child view controller.
+*Refactor the photo selection functionality from the Add Post scene into a child view controller.*

-Child view controllers control views that are a subview of another view controller.
+*Child view controllers control views that are a subview of another view controller.
 It is a great way to encapsulate functionality into one class that can be reused in multiple places.
-This is a great tool for any time you want a similar view to be present in multiple places.
+This is a great tool for any time you want a similar view to be present in multiple places.*

-In this instance, you will put 'Select Photo' button, the image view, and the code that presents and handles the `UIImagePickerController` into a `PhotoSelectorViewController` class.
-You will also define a protocol for the `PhotoSelectorViewController` class to communicate with it's parent view controller.
+*In this instance, you will put 'Select Photo' button, the image view, and the code that presents and handles the `UIImagePickerController` into a `PhotoSelectorViewController` class.
+You will also define a protocol for the `PhotoSelectorViewController` class to communicate with it's parent view controller.*

 #### Container View and Embed Segues
 Use a container view to embed a child view controller into the Add Post scene.